Ekyn/crypto-quick/README.md

 ## Contributing

 If you have an idea on how to make this app better, do not hesitate!
 Make sure to fork and experiment with it.

+## Known Issues

+Graph support is only for Bitcoin, because I couldn't find any other API that could do the job.
+Sometimes graph for Bitcoin doesn't load up.
+To resolve this, go back to main screen and then tap again on Bitcoin tile.